ThegenJackson/DNSLookup/README.md

 >
 > To resolve this **copy the exact directory path** shown in *your* warning message (e.g., `C:\Users\YourUsername\AppData\Roaming\Python\Python312\Scripts`) and **add this path** to your Windows **PATH Environment Variable**.

 ## Usage

-Run the tool from your command line, providing the domain name you want to check as an argument:
+Run the tool from your command line, providing the domain name you want to check as an argument.
+Optionally include the mail authentication flag.

 `dnslookup <domain_name>`

 Example usage: `dnslookup google.com`

+Including the `-m` or `--mail-authentication` flag outputs basic Email Authentication checks for SPF and DMARC

+Example usage: `dnslookup google.com -m` or `dnslookup google.com --mail-authentication`

 ## License